azapi | October 2025 | |

 An Action is the type of access that the requester intends to perform.¶

-value, and an OPTIONAL properties
+key with a string value, and an OPTIONAL properties

-key with a JSON object value.¶
+key with an object value.¶

 name

 :REQUIRED.
-The name of the Action.¶
+A string value containing the name of the Action.¶

 properties